Wet code makes your app a breeding ground for software bugs

 To err is human.
-It’s impossible to develop software that it is 100% bug free.
-The best we can achieve is to minimize the bugs by methods such as Test Driven Development (TDD), extensive quality testing, and code refactoring to make the code more DRY.
+It’s impossible to develop software that is 100% bug-free.
+The best we can achieve is to minimize the bugs by methods such as Test Driven Development (TDD), extensive quality testing, and code refactoring to make the code DRYer.

 What’s a DRY code?

 DRY stands for Don’t Repeat Yourself.
-For example if you have 5 lines of code that creates a PDF file from a pie chart, those 5 lines of code better not be repeated in multiple places whenever we want to create a PDF file.
-The application has to reuse the same 5 line of code.
-This is a specific case scenario when the principal of not repeating ourselves applies, however we normally say that we are making the code DRY whenever we are cleaning up, refactoring, and organizing the codebase in an application.
+For example, if you have 5 lines of code that create a PDF file from a pie chart, those 5 lines of code better not be repeated in multiple places whenever we want to create a PDF file.
+The application has to reuse the same 5 lines of code.
+This is a specific case scenario when the principle of not repeating ourselves applies, however, we normally say that we are making the code DRY whenever we are cleaning up, refactoring, and organizing the codebase in an application.

 Likewise, a messy codebase is called a wet code.
-A wet codebase is more prone to having bugs and becoming unreliable.
+A wet codebase is more prone to bugs and becomes unreliable.

-If your development team or software agency haven’t included code clean up in their scope, ASK FOR IT.
+If your development team or software agency hasn’t included code cleanup in their scope, ASK FOR IT.
 Even better, ask why they haven’t included code maintenance in their estimate.
-Ask what strategies they use to make sure you codebase stays DRY and doesn’t become a breeding ground for software bugs.
+Ask what strategies they use to make sure your codebase stays DRY and doesn’t become a breeding ground for software bugs.